A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Methodology

 \subsection{Triage (Study Exclusion)}

 The \nbPapersFromAllEngines documents retrieved with our automatic search passed through a triage process so that we could discard clearly irrelevant documents.
-We first defined five exclusion criteria:
+For that process, we first defined five exclusion criteria:

 \begin{description} \item[\textbf{EC1}.]
-The study is outside the scope of this study.
-It is not primarily related to source code comprehension, readability, or legibility, does not involve any comparison of different ways of writing code, neither direct nor indirect, or is clearly irrelevant to our research questions.
-For instance, we exclude studies focusing on high-level design, documentation, and dependencies (higher-level issues). \item[\textbf{EC2}.]
-The study is not a full paper (e.g., MSc dissertations, PhD theses, course completion monographs, short papers) or is not written in English: not considering these types of documents in systematic reviews is a common practice \citep{Kitchenham2015}.
-As a rule of thumb, we consider that full papers must be at least 5 pages long. \item[\textbf{EC3}.]
-The study is about legibility or readability metrics without an experimental evaluation. \item[\textbf{EC4}.]
-The study is about program comprehension aids, such as visualizations or other forms of analysis or sensory aids (e.g., graphs, trace-based execution, code summarization, specification mining, reverse engineering). \item[\textbf{EC5}.]
+The study is clearly irrelevant to our research questions, i.e., it is not primarily related to source code comprehension, readability, legibility, or hard-to-understand code, or does not involve any comparison of different ways of writing code. \item[\textbf{EC2}.]
+The study is not a full paper (e.g., PhD theses or 4-page papers), is not written in English, or was not peer-reviewed: not considering these types of documents in systematic reviews is a common practice \citep{Kitchenham2015}. \item[\textbf{EC3}.]
+The study is about legibility, readability, or understandability metrics. \item[\textbf{EC4}.]
+The study is about program comprehension aids, such as visualizations or other forms of analysis or sensory aids, e.g., trace-based execution, code summarization, and character encodings supporting colors. \item[\textbf{EC5}.]
 The study focuses on accessibility, e.g., targets individuals with visual impairments or neurodiverse developers. \end{description}

-Each of the \nbPapersFromAllEngines documents was analyzed by an author of this paper, who checked the title and abstract of the document, and in some cases the methodology, against the exclusion criteria.
-The documents that do not meet any of the exclusion criteria were directly accepted to enter the next step.
+Then, each of the \nbPapersFromAllEngines documents was analyzed by an author of this paper, who checked the title and abstract of the document, and in some cases, the methodology, against the exclusion criteria.
+The documents that did not meet any of the exclusion criteria were directly accepted to enter the next step.
 The documents that meet at least one exclusion criterion passed through a second round in the triage process, where each document was analyzed by a different author.
 At the end of the two rounds, we discarded all documents that were annotated with at least one exclusion criterion in both rounds.
 We followed this two-round process to mitigate the threat of discarding potentially relevant studies in the triage.
-We ended up with \nbPapersAfterExclusionCriteria documents.
+We ended up with \nbPapersAfterExclusionCriteria papers.